 Online interest for Gucci over time

-Chanel remains a privately held company owned by Alain and Gerard Wertheimer, grandsons of Pierre Wertheimer, who was an early business partner of Coco Chanel.
+Chanel remains a privately held company owned by Alain and Gerard Wertheimer, grandsons of Pierre Wertheimer, an early business partner of Coco Chanel.
 The product range includes clothes, fragrances, handbags and watches.
 The brand is most famous for its “little black dress”, the Chanel No. 5 perfume and the Chanel Suit.
-Karl Lagerfeld joined Chanel as its creative director in 1983 and continues in the role today at 83 years old.

 Most popular Chanel items online